-3. Through the IDEA, Congress has sought to ensure that all children with disabilities are offered a FAPE that meets their individual needs.
-These needs include academic, social, health, emotional, communicative, physical, and vocational needs.
-To do this, school districts must identify and evaluate all children within their geographical boundaries who may be in need of special education and services.
-The IDEA sets forth requirements for the identification, assessment and placement of students who need special education.
-A school offers a FAPE by offering and implementing an IEP "reasonably calculated to enable [a student] to make progress appropriate in light of [the student's] circumstances."
-FAPE does not require that each child's potential be maximized.
-A child receives a FAPE if a program of instruction "(1) addresses his unique needs, (2) provides adequate support services so he can take advantage of the educational opportunities and (3) is in accord with an individualized educational program."
+3. Through the IDEA, Congress has sought to ensure that all children with disabilities are offered a FAPE that meets their individual needs.203 These needs include academic, social, health, emotional, communicative, physical, and vocational needs.204 To do this, school districts must identify and evaluate all children within their geographical boundaries who may be in need of special education and services.
+The IDEA sets forth requirements for the identification, assessment and placement of students who need special education, and seeks to ensure that they receive a free appropriate public education.
+A school offers a FAPE by offering and implementing an IEP "reasonably calculated to enable [a student] to make progress appropriate in light of [the student's] circumstances."205 FAPE does not require that each child's potential be maximized.206 A child receives a FAPE if a program of instruction "(1) addresses his unique needs, (2) provides adequate support services so he can take advantage of the educational opportunities and (3) is in accord with an individualized educational program."207